top of page

 And after seeing the geyser I wanted to ask for the other half back.

 To get my Māori on, I visited the Mitai Māori Cultural Experience & Dinner Buffet.
 I was a little wary about the cheese factor, and my concerns were not allayed by the reception hall which gave off a VFW hall all gussied up for a wedding, but once again I was wrong.
-After a brief intro by Hiua, our host/troubadour/stand up comic, we watched warriors paddle a river canoe at night, complete with torches and chants.
+After a brief intro by Hiua, our host/troubadour/stand-up comic, we watched warriors paddle a river canoe at night, complete with torches and chants.
 As impressive as it was, it could have been even more dramatic except for all the jackasses using their cellphones to light it up.

 The venue for the dancing/chanting/singing/jumping around was quite nice, with numerous open fires lighting the stage and providing a mystically, smoky atmosphere.
 The performers were all excellent, though I could have done without the comedic schtick that always seems to come with these shows, but I guess they have to give the people what they want.